Authentic Lessons for 21st Century Learning

 50 Minute(s)

 Display slide 8.
-Place students in small groups of 2-3 depending on the number of cameras available and distribute a camera to each group.
-Walk students through each of the basic camera functions which are listed on the slide.
-Give 2-3 minutes for students to explore these controls before transitioning to slide 9.
+Organize students into small groups of 2–3 depending on the number of cameras available.
+Give each group one camera.
+Guide students through the basic camera functions listed on the slide, then allow students approximately 2–3 minutes to explore the controls.
+Transition to slide 9.
 Allow students another few minutes to complete the tasks listed on the slide.

-Display slide 11.
-Have students create a folder in a shared space and upload their scavenger hunt shots.
-Select one or two clips from each group to show and have students evaluate whether the shot captured fits the needed shot type.
-Ask students what went well in the clip?
-What did not?
+Display slide 11 and have students upload their scavenger hunt shots to a folder in the shared online space you previously created.
+Select one or two clips from each group to share with the whole class.
+Have students evaluate whether or not the captured shot fits the necessary shot type, what went well in the clip, and what did not go well in the clip.

 Explain